Ukraine says it seized another village in eastern Donetsk region | Ghana News Agency

 Meanwhile, the British Defence Ministry said Russian Defence Minister Sergei Shoigu is increasingly trying to portray himself as Moscow’s top military strategist.

-“Shoigu has provided at least two comments on Russia’s defensive operations including making almost certainly seriously exaggerated claimes about Ukrainian losses,” the ministry said in its daily report on the war.
+“Shoigu has provided at least two comments on Russia’s defensive operations including making almost certainly seriously exaggerated claims about Ukrainian losses,” the ministry said in its daily report on the war.

-Shoigu has also urged Russia’s defence industries to produce more and castigated some officers for not sending reserve armoured vehciles to the front fast enough.
+Shoigu has also urged Russia’s defence industries to produce more and castigated some officers for not sending reserve armoured vehicles to the front fast enough.

 Shoigu has often come under attack from the head of Russia’s private Wagner army, Yevgeny Prigozhin, who on Sunday refused Shoigu’s effort to bring Wagner under the Russian defence minister’s command.